-If you are here looking for kids snacks recipes for the snack box, check healthy Indian snacks recipes
+If you are here looking for kids snacks recipes for the snack box, check this post on healthy Indian snacks recipes

 Finding ideas for kids lunch box is one of the challenging tasks for many mums, especially if the kids are fussy or demanding.
 As mums we are more interested to load their boxes with nutrition and want to make it interesting for the kids.
 Iam a vegetarian which it comes to packing Lunch box, I do not pack anything that has been prepared with egg or meat, since the food is stored for several hours before consumption.
 Egg and meat are supposed to be eaten within 2 hours of preparing.
 I have put together some of my recipes that are good for lunch boxes, all these are mostly Indian that can be made in less than an hour.
-Based on my experience, I have categorized as roti, rolls, rice and breads and i have shared how these could be made more interesting for fussy eaters.
 There are no pasta and noodles recipes, since I do not think they remain good or tasty after few hours.

-Lunch box rice recipes: You can pack these either with a salad or some healthy baked chips or a stir fried vegetable to make it interesting.
-I have posted 36 rice recipes, feel free to check here on my rice section for better choice.
-Below is the list of recipes that have been liked by my friend’s kids and my kids for lunch box.
+You can pack these either with a salad or some healthy baked chips or a stir fried vegetable to make it interesting.
+I have posted more than 36 rice recipes, feel free to check the rice tab on the menu for better choice.
+Below is the list of recipes that have been liked by my friend’s kids, readers’ kids’ and my kids for lunch box.

 All the fried rice recipes can be made without using soya sauce.
 Just skip them in the recipe.
 Use a good quality vinegar.
 Limit the use of soya sauce for kids.
 It is a hormone disruptor and is not good to use often.
 If using, use naturally brewed or organic soya sauce.
 Kikkoman is one of the popular brands of naturally brewed soya sauce available in India as well.
 Avoid the use of sauces with added msg, colors or preservatives in E series.